-AML/CFT regulation should follow a proportionate or "risk-based approach" - consistent with the standards of the Financial Action Task Force (FATF)76 - requiring financial institutions to adopt enhanced CDD measures for transactions or products that present higher AML/CFT risks and permitting them to use simplified CDD measures where risks are lower.77
+AML/CFT regulation should follow a proportionate or "risk-based approach" - consistent with the FATF standards - requiring financial institutions to adopt enhanced CDD measures for transactions or products that present higher AML/CFT risks and permitting them to use simplified CDD measures where risks are lower.

-Subject to a jurisdiction's assessment of its money laundering and terrorist financing risks, financial inclusion products and services may present lower risk if they are subject to appropriate restrictions such as: (i) low-value limits, whether for account balances, individual transactions, or total value of transactions in a given period; (ii) geographic restrictions (eg no or limited international transactions); or (iii) restrictions on the customer who may be offered and use the products and services (eg only individuals).78 Among RoP Survey respondents, the most common means of establishing "lower risk" was the imposition of low-value thresholds.
-Where risks are proven to be low, the regulator should
+Subject to a jurisdiction's assessment of its money laundering and terrorist financing risks, financial inclusion products and services may present lower risk if they are subject to appropriate restrictions such as: (i) low-value limits, whether for account balances, individual transactions or total value of transactions in a given period; (ii) geographical restrictions (eg no or limited international transactions); or (iii) restrictions on the customer who may be offered and use the products and services (eg only individuals).
+Among RoP Survey respondents, the most common means of establishing "lower risk" was the imposition of low-value thresholds.
+Where risks are proven to be low, the regulator should have the option to grant limited exemptions from AML/CFT obligations, and should do so where appropriate.